-Pregnant women, infection of the fetus is extremely common which can cause to abortion, miscarriage, or delivery of an extremely ill infant.
-Besides this other symptom which is most usual is a mild influenza-like illness without meningitis.
+Infection in fetus is extremely common which can cause to abortion, miscarriage, or delivery of an extremely ill infant.
 The persons with the weakened immune system are found to be at more risk of serious illness.
-The illness includes meningitis, pneumonia, and listeriosis etc. The beginning time of listeriosis may range from few days to three weeks even the serious form of listeriosis is unknown.
+The illness includes meningitis, pneumonia, and listeriosis etc. The growth of listeriosis may range from few days to three weeks.
 The time of gastrointestinal symptoms is also unknown but it is probably greater than 12 hours.
 Due to L. monocytogenes, the diseases which are clinical are more frequently recognized by veterinarians, especially as meningoencephalitis in ruminants.